Skip to content

 The Everyday Problem

-A few well-built raised beds give your household a small, repeatable food system: better soil control, easier access, cleaner growing space, and a clear place to start with both fresh crops and filling staples.
+A few well-built raised beds give your household a repeatable place to learn: better soil control, easier access, cleaner growing space, and room for both quick harvests and filling staples.

 You are not building a farm.

-You are building a productive corner of your home that can grow real food, teach real skills, and make every season feel a little more secure.
+You are building a productive corner of your home that can grow real food, teach real skills, and make each season feel a little more capable.

-Food security gardening works best when the growing space is defined, durable, and easy to tend.
+Food gardening gets less intimidating when the growing area is defined, durable, and easy to tend.
+Start with the bed, then learn as you grow.

 Starting in the Ground